— 5 —

 Climbing the leaderboard without looking at the data

 Indeed, there is a fairly natural sequence of k adaptively chosen predictors, resembling the practice of ensembling, on which the empirical risk diverges from the risk by at least \Omega(\sqrt{k/n}).
 This matches the upper bound from the previous section up to a constant factor.
-In particular, with k\approx n queries, we can force a constant generalization gap.
+In particular, with k\approx n queries, you can force a constant generalization gap.
 The lower bound is worst-case: It only holds for this one analyst and doesn’t say anything about the typical behavior of the holdout method.

-Throughout, we focus on zero-one loss in a binary prediction problem.
+Throughout, focus on zero-one loss in a binary prediction problem.
 The core idea extends to many other settings.

 Algorithm.